andino-systems/Andino/Andino-Common/src/NodeRed/AndinoSMS/node-red-contrib-andino-sms/README.md

 * **msg.number** (String) - The phone number of the intended recipient.
 It is recommended, but not always necessary, to include the country code in phone numbers.
 The number has to be in a dialable format. (eg. +4915123456)
 * **msg.payload** (String) - The message that will be sent to the recipient.

-The node then sends three output messages (switching the modem to text mode, entering the phone number, entering the message) with a delay of 300ms each.
+The node then sends three output messages (switching the modem to text mode, entering the phone number, entering the message).

 ## SMS Checker

 The SMS Checker node sends out a request reading all unread messages to the modem when receiving an input.
-It first sets to modem to text mode, then sends a check SMS command after 300ms.
+It first sets to modem to text mode, then sends a check SMS command.

 ## SMS Listener